-There are medical benefits of circumcision including a lower risk of UTI (urinary tract or bladder infection), a lower risk of penile cancer, and a lower risk of inflammation of the tip of the penis.
+There are medical benefits of circumcision including a lower risk of a urinary tract or bladder infection (UTI), a lower risk of penile cancer, and a lower risk of inflammation of the tip of the penis.
 However, these conditions are quite uncommon even in uncircumcised boys and men.
-In circumcised men there may be a lower rate of some STDs (sexually transmitted diseases), and a lower risk of cervical cancer in female sexual partners compared to uncircumcised men.
+In circumcised men, there may be a lower rate of some sexually transmitted diseases (STDs), and a lower risk of cervical cancer in female sexual partners compared to uncircumcised men.

 If you chose to have your newborn boy circumcised it will be done either by your baby’s doctor (pediatrician or family doctor) or by us.
 Many of the baby doctors do not do circumcisions, so they ask that we do the procedure.
 The nurse will have you sign a consent form that acknowledges that you understand the information in this handout and have discussed it with your doctor.
 There is an area on the form to designate whether you would like the baby to be numbed for the procedure.

 Traditionally babies were circumcised without using anesthesia.
 It was thought that since the procedure is brief that it could be done without harm to the baby.
 More recent studies show that a newborn does receive pain from the procedure, and the use of an anesthetic is recommended.
 The most frequently used method is the injection of numbing medicine into the base of the penis with a small needle.